frankschae/academic-kickstart/content/post/high-weak/index.md

 for any polynomial $g$ for each $h \in [0, \delta]$.

-We demonstrate below that **high weak order solvers** are specifically appealing, as they allow for using much larger time steps while attaining the same error in the mean, as compared with SDE solvers possessing a smaller weak order convergence.
+We demonstrate below that **high weak order solvers** are specifically appealing, as they allow for using much larger time steps while attaining the same error in the mean, as compared with SDE solvers possessing a smaller weak-order convergence.